Meghnad Desai, Baron Desai: Saif Al-Gaddafi thesis

-Personal life
+Personal life and death

 In 1970, Desai married his LSE colleague Gail Wilson, his first wife.
 She was the daughter of George Ambler Wilson, CBE.
 They had three children.

 During the course of writing Nehru's Hero, Desai met Kishwar Ahluwalia (now Kishwar Desai), his second wife who worked as an editor for this book.
 On 20 July 2004 the couple married.
 Desai and 47-year-old Ahluwalia were both divorced and married at a registrar's office in London.

-Desai is an atheist and is an Honorary Associate of the National Secular Society.
-He is also a member of and an advisor to the 1928 Institute.
+Desai was an atheist, being an Honorary Associate of the National Secular Society and a member of Humanists UK.
+He was a member of and an adviser to the 1928 Institute.

+Desai died on 29 July 2025, at the age of 85.